qmk/qmk_firmware/docs/features/oled_driver.md

 } oled_rotation_t;
 ```

 OLED displays driven by SSD1306, SH1106 or SH1107 drivers only natively support in hardware 0 degree and 180 degree rendering.
-This feature is done in software and not free.
-Using this feature will increase the time to calculate what data to send over i2c to the OLED.
+This feature is done in software and is not free; using this feature will increase the time to calculate what data to send over I2C to the OLED.
 If you are strapped for cycles, this can cause keycodes to not register.
-In testing however, the rendering time on an ATmega32U4 board only went from 2ms to 5ms and keycodes not registering was only noticed once we hit 15ms.
+In testing however, the rendering time on an ATmega32U4 board only went from 2ms to 5ms, and keycodes not registering was only noticed once we hit 15ms.

 90 degree rotation is achieved by using bitwise operations to rotate each 8 block of memory and uses two precalculated arrays to remap buffer memory to OLED memory.
 The memory map defines are precalculated for remap performance and are calculated based on the display height, width, and block size.
-For example, in the 128x32 implementation with a `uint8_t` block type, we have a 64 byte block size.
-This gives us eight 8 byte blocks that need to be rotated and rendered.
-The OLED renders horizontally two 8 byte blocks before moving down a page, e.g:
+For example, in the 128x32 implementation with a `uint8_t` block type, we have a 64-byte block size.
+This gives us eight 8-byte blocks that need to be rotated and rendered.
+The OLED renders horizontally two 8-byte blocks before moving down a page, e.g.:

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|